syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 System.Collections.Generic.List<X509Certificate2> certificates = new System.Collections.Generic.List<X509Certificate2>();
 signature.AddExternalSigner(externalSignature, certificates, null);

-//Save the document.
+//Save a document.
 MemoryStream stream = new MemoryStream();
 loadedDocument.Save(stream);

-//Close the PDF document.
+//Close a PDF document.
 loadedDocument.Close(true);

 //Save the stream as a PDF document file in the local machine.
 Refer to the PDF or UWP section for the respected code samples